Abutilon megapotamicum (A. Spreng.) A. St.-Hil. & Naudin

 Bloom Time: Summer and autumn

-Abutilon megapotamicum – Trailing Abutilon is a deciduous or partially evergreen shrub, up to 6 feet (1.8 m) tall.
-The leaves are ovate to shallowly three-lobed and up to 3.1 inches (8 cm) long.
-The bell-shaped flowers are hermaphrodite (have both male and female organs), yellow with a red base, with five petals and up to 1.6 inches (4 cm) long.
+Abutilon megapotamicum is a deciduous or partially evergreen shrub that grows up to 6 feet (1.8 m) tall.
+Leaves are ovate to shallowly three-lobed and up to 3.1 inches (8 cm) long.
+The bell-shaped flowers are yellow with a red base, hermaphrodite (have both male and female organs), up to 1.6 inches (4 cm) long, and have five petals.

 How to Grow and Care